 Future Chef’s Watch Out!

 One cannot underestimate the power of a child.
-Because of the participation on the part of Margo, we were able to comfortably handle our business as private chefs.
+Because of the participation on the part of Margo, we were able to handle our business as private chefs comfortably.
 When it comes to catering (total disclosure here) stress plays a huge part in the execution of an event.
-Whatever is planned is pretty much guaranteed to turn out a bit different, and those slight diversions from the original plan are what has to be expected, if that paradox makes any sense at all.
+Whatever is planned is guaranteed to turn out a bit different, and those slight diversions from the original plan are what has to be expected, if that paradox makes any sense at all.
 When setting up for an event we have to assess the resources of the space we enter: perhaps there is only three square feet of counter space.
 Perhaps items have to be finished in an electric oven.
 Perhaps there is very little space to navigate between the kitchen and the dining room… or there may be inadequate seating for the diners.
 All of these things have happened, and they will happen again in many forms.
 But when someone like Margo comes along and simply jumps us into the family, everyone is reminded that we are all present as a part of a whole.
 Working together, in order to be together and celebrate.

-All said Margo made for a great assistant, Grandma didn’t do any of the dishes, and the dog didn’t eat everyone’s family dinner… but what is even more of a success to us is that I have the opportunity to write such a sentence.
+All said, Margo made for a great assistant, Grandma didn’t do any of the dishes, and the dog didn’t eat everyone’s family dinner… but what is even more of a success to us is that I have the opportunity to write such a sentence.
 It means that through the lens of fine dining we were able to actually become a part of this family for one special night.
 We could not only just provide a couple bites of incredible notes to make up a delicious meal, but to carry on a family tradition.
 As personal chefs we are grateful to not only share in the appreciation of great food with others, but to temporarily be a part of the sacred family meals over which we endure generation after generation.